Kushagra-ag/Analog-clock/README.md

 # Analog-clock
 ![Screenshot](../master/Screenshot.JPG)

 A real time analog clock and a stop-watch with a minimal theme.
+It has no dependencies. <br/>
-It has no dependencies.
+More than welcome to contribute :)